JirkaZelenka/Sreality/README.md

 * 5.5.
 Diagnostics: new batch summary, price changes as mail
 * 6.5. scraping info to provide URL of the estate
 * 7.5. rework of estate_id, diagnostics provide URL and percentage change of price
+* 10.5. separating scrapers per category to avoid limit of 60k offers